ermakovich/ermakovich/src/posts/git-branches-are-not-branches/index.md

 Representing version history as DAG seems to be a design error, because it breaks logical flow of history and conflicts with the idea of incremental development.
 Advice: if you are aimed to develop software in the most logical and efficient way – **avoid** DAGs for representing version history.
 Just stick with normal tree structure and use branches **only** for release management.

-I will try to tell more about this in some time in future.
+I will try to tell more about this some time in future.

 Peace!